 The North Coast railway (1889) passes through the regional council area and at Gympie there was a branch line into the forest-plantation and farm towns of Kandanga and Imbil.
 Further north, another branch runs west to Kilkivan (1886) and on to Goomeri and Kingaroy (1902, 1904).

-The median ages of the populations in 2006 were 41 years (Cooloola) and 43 (Kilkivan), compared with 37 for Australia.
+The median ages of the population in 2011 was 43 years, compared with 37 for Australia.
 The older rural population and the attraction of retirement places like Cooloola Cove were underlying causes.

 Cooloola and Kilkivan Shires and Gympie entries